 I've mentioned here before that people often brag or confess to me what they eat when they find out that I'm a dietitian.
 It's not always clear what I'm supposed to DO with the information they give me, but I tend to either get excited with the braggers and just laugh with the confessors.

-Occasionally I work at a local hospital, filling in for other dietitians.
+I used to work in a local hospital, filling in for other dietitians.
 My first day there, one of the other staff (I think it was PT?) followed me around in the cafeteria - to see what the dietitian eats.

 At a Ranger's baseball game, a friend gave a pitied look to my husband and said, "it must be a drag coming to the ballpark with a dietitian," as we looked at the food choices.